Broadway Chanteuse Barbara Cook: 'My First Memories Are Of Singing'

 GROSS: Because your mother told you that you were, so that must have really been imprinted on your brain.

-COOK: Well, I was, and partially - I shouldn't say partially - in a way, it still is, you know?
+COOK: Well, it was.
+And partially - I shouldn't say partially - in a way, it still is, you know?
 So I sometimes think I don't deserve some of the nice things that have happened for me.

-GROSS: I just want to mention your mother also blamed you for your father leaving because after your younger sister died, the marriage broke up.

-COOK: Well, you know, she said if my sister hadn't died he wouldn't have left.
-He wouldn't have gone.
-And I have believed I was responsible for her dying.
-So then I became responsible for his leaving as well.

-GROSS: Yeah, it's a big burden to carry around.
-How old were you when you started singing, and what did you sing when you were very young?
+GROSS: How old were you when you started singing, and what did you sing when you were very young?

-COOK: Don (ph) and I always sang.
-You know, my earliest memories are of singing.
+COOK: My earliest memories are of singing.
 And I used to sing - well, I sang from - what the hell is that movie?
 (Singing) Wishing will make it so - what is that song? - (singing) just keep on wishing and cares will go - something like that.
 Yeah, I used to sing little songs like that.

 GROSS: So early in your career - and I guess you're in your late teens or early 20s at this point - you meet the composer Vernon Duke.
 He loved your voice.
 He had you sing at backers auditions.
 Then he told you to audition to perform at Tamiment, a resort hotel in the Pennsylvania Poconos.

-You got the gig, and there you met Jerry Bock, who, with Sheldon Harnick later wrote "She Loves Me," which you starred in.
+You got the gig, and there you met Jerry Bock, who with Sheldon Harnick later wrote "She Loves Me," which you starred in.
 They also wrote "Fiorello!" and "Fiddler On The Roof."
-In your second season at this resort hotel, you met the man who became your husband and the father of your son.
+Then in your second season at this resort hotel, you met the man who became your husband and the father of your son.
 So through...

 COOK: Yeah.